jscheinhorn/luke-sail/README.md

     <li>Contingency stop at Canouan</li>
     <li>NOTE: Those planning on taking a lesson are planning to leave Bequia early am to arrive in Union around noon</li>
   </ul>
-  <li>Take a kiting / wing / e- foiling lesson
+  <li>🏄‍♀️ Take a kiting / wing / e- foiling lesson
     <ul>
       <li><a href="https://www.happykitegrenadines.com/">Happy Kite Grenadines</a></li>
       <li><a href="JT Pro Center">JT Pro Center</a></li>
     </ul>
   </li>
   <li>Can hike up Frigate Rock / walk the suspension bridges</li>
-  <li>Dinner at Sunset Cove in Chatham Bay.
+  <li>🍽️ Dinner at Sunset Cove in Chatham Bay.
 Reservation time ~6:30, TBD.</li>
     <ul>
       <li>We will likely motor up to Chatham Bay and anchor for the night.</li>
       <li>🔥 There will be a post-dinner bonfire on the beach 🔥</li>